thebkv/bkv/ruth03.md

 **Meaning:** Wing, edge, extremity, or corner of a garment.

-**Ruth 2:** The LORD's wings.
+**Ruth 2:** Ruth has come under the LORD's wings.

-**Ruth 3:** Boaz's garment or wing.
+**Ruth 3:** Ruth asks Boaz to spread his skirt or wing over her.

-**MSFR:** Links Ruth's theological refuge with her concrete request for covenant covering.
+**BKV:** The repeated word connects Ruth's trust in God with her request for concrete covering through redemption.

-**BKV:** This is one of the strongest lexical structures in Ruth because the text itself develops the image across chapters.

 ---

 ### Go'el — גֹּאֵל

-**Meaning:** Redeemer or near relative acting to recover family rights, property, or persons.
+**Meaning:** Redeemer; a near relative who may act to recover family property, rights, or continuity.

-**MSFR:** Boaz belongs to this family-redemption structure, but another man stands nearer.
+**MSFR:** Boaz is able to participate in this family-redemption structure, although another relative has the prior claim.

-**BKV:** Redemption requires relationship, capacity, willingness, and proper order.

-The presence of the nearer man prevents the redeemer motif from becoming simplistic.
+**BKV:** Ruth 3 shows that recognizing a redeemer and actually being redeemed are different stages.
+The relationship has been found; now the right to act must be established.

 ---

 ### Threshing Floor

-Not a personal name, but an important narrative location.

-**MSFR:** Place where Boaz processes the harvest and where Ruth makes her request for covering.
+**MSFR:** The place where Boaz is winnowing the harvest and where Ruth makes her request.

-**BKV:** The field produced grain and relationship.
-The threshing floor brings the deeper question into focus: will provision become redemption?
+**BKV:** The field gave Ruth provision.
+At the threshing floor she asks whether provision can become a lasting future.

-The location should retain that narrative function before broader symbolic readings are added.
+The location should remain grounded in that narrative movement rather than being turned into a fixed symbol.

 ---

 ## The Chapter in One Movement

-Ruth 2 gave Ruth a field.

-Ruth 3 asks whether the field can become a future.

-Naomi looks at Ruth and says:

-> “shall I not seek rest for thee?”
+Ruth 3 is about asking for redemption.

+Ruth has found a good field, but Naomi knows she needs more than a place to glean.
+She wants Ruth to have rest and a lasting home.

-So Ruth goes down to the threshing floor.
+So Ruth goes to the threshing floor.

-Boaz is there with the harvest.

-Ruth waits.

-Then at midnight he wakes and asks:
+At midnight Boaz wakes and asks who is there.

-> “Who art thou?”

-Ruth gives him her name.
+Ruth answers:

+> “I am Ruth thine handmaid.”

-Then she asks for something larger than grain:
+Then she asks:

-> “spread therefore thy skirt over thine handmaid.”
+> “spread therefore thy skirt over thine handmaid; for thou art a near kinsman.”

-Boaz had once told Ruth that she had come beneath the wings of the LORD.

-Now Ruth asks the kinsman to spread that wing over her life.
+The woman who came to trust under the wings of the LORD now asks Boaz to spread his wing over her.

 Boaz agrees.

-Then he stops the story from moving too quickly.

-There is another man.

-A nearer kinsman.

-His right must be honored.

-Boaz will not take Ruth through disorder.

-He promises:

-if the nearer man redeems, let him redeem.

-If he refuses:

-> “then will I do the part of a kinsman to thee.”

-Ruth leaves before daylight.
+But another man stands nearer.

+So Boaz promises to settle the matter properly.
+If the nearer kinsman will redeem, his right must be honored.
+If he will not, Boaz will do it.

-Boaz loads barley into her covering and sends her back to Naomi with one deliberate instruction:
+Before Ruth leaves, Boaz fills her covering with barley and sends her back to Naomi:

 > “Go not empty unto thy mother in law.”

-Naomi once said:

-**I came home empty.**

-Now grain is being carried into that emptiness.

-And something larger is coming behind the grain.

 Ruth tells Naomi everything.

-Naomi listens.
+Then Naomi says:

-Then she gives Ruth one final instruction:

 > “Sit still.”

-The next move belongs to Boaz.
+Ruth has done what she can do.

+Boaz has accepted the responsibility.

+Now he must finish it.

 That is Ruth 3:

-**REST SOUGHT
+**PROVISION
-→ PREPARATION
+→ REST SOUGHT
 → THRESHING FLOOR
-→ HUMBLE APPROACH
+→ REQUEST
-→ COVERING REQUESTED
+→ COVERING
-→ THE WING
-→ REDEMPTION ACCEPTED
-→ THE NEARER CLAIM
 → PROMISE
+→ NEARER KINSMAN
 → BARLEY
-→ NO LONGER EMPTY
 → WAITING**

-The chapter begins with Naomi seeking rest for Ruth.
+Chapter 2 ended when Naomi discovered who Boaz was.

-It ends with Boaz unable to rest until the matter is finished.
+Chapter 3 ends with Boaz promising to act.

-Ruth has asked.

-The redeemer has answered.

-Now redemption must move from the darkness of the threshing floor into the daylight of the city gate.
+The next morning he will take the matter to the gate.

 09/13/2026
 © 2026 Luke Stewart | The Bible Key